 Instructions

-- Line a fine-meshed sieve with dampened cheesecloth*.
+- Line a fine-meshed sieve with dampened cheesecloth.
 Place the sieve over a medium-sized bowl.Turn the yoghurt into the cheesecloth.
-Fold over the edges of the cheesecloth to cover the yoghurt.Place the bowl, sieve and yoghurt into the refrigerator and strain for a minimum of 6 hours.*
+Fold over the edges of the cheesecloth to cover the yoghurt.Place the bowl, sieve and yoghurt into the refrigerator and strain for 6 hours

 - Turn the strained yoghurt into a medium-sized bowl*.Using hand-held electric beaters or a whisk, whip the cream to soft peaks*.

-- Using a large rubber spatula or a large spoon, gently fold ⅓ of the cream through the yoghurt to slacken it a little.
-This makes it easier to fold in the remaining cream.Fold through another ⅓ of the cream, and then the final ⅓.
+- Using a large rubber spatula or spoon, gently fold ⅓ of the cream through the yoghurt to slacken it a little.
+This makes it easier to fold in the remaining cream.Fold through another ⅓ of the cream, and then the final ⅓ along with the vanilla.

 Notes